Does the term “remote viewing” conjure up covert government spy activity?

 “Your article is great, and I’m glad to see that Vijay is having such a good time with training.
 The final measure of a teacher is what his students can do, and it looks like you’re doing great.
 Keep practicing.
 And remember, the main purpose of a practice session is not to learn something about the target—it is to learn something about yourself. “

-More vicarious journeys through the land of woo-woo await you!
-What I Did On My Midlife Crisis Vacation is chock full of metaphysical revelations, personal epiphanies… and of course, quirky humor.
+More vicarious journeys through the land of woo-woo await you in the critically acclaimed memoir, What I Did On My Midlife Crisis Vacation.
+It’s chock full of metaphysical revelations, personal epiphanies, explorations beyond time and space, and occasional run-ins with charlatans!
+Laced with quirky humor and pervaded by honesty and deep-thought, it’s bound to inspire you.
 Check out some of the fun reviews here.